-In the books of the Old Testament, a person who has received the Truth from the lineage of teachers, and is currently disseminating this, is referred to as the "anointed one."
+Many of these teachers are described as "Prophets" or "anointed ones," the Hebrew of which can also be translated to Messiah or even Christ.
 While many ecclesiastical sectarian teachers like to say there was only one "anointed one" - this is not supported by scripture.
 Consider these statements:

 [God speaking] "I will raise up for myself a faithful priest, who will do according to what is in my heart and mind.
 I will firmly establish his house, and he will minister before my anointed one always.
-(1 Samuel 2:34-36)We can see from these statements that to be "anointed" was to be initiated or baptized by ones teacher - as a student and eventually, as their learning matured into the "priesthood."
-And what is the priesthood?
-The priesthood is the empowerment of being one of God's loving servants and messengers: Someone who passes the Supreme Being's message on to others, as did Jesus and the other prophets.
+(1 Samuel 2:34-36)(Exodus 40:14-16)

 [God speaking] "Do not touch my anointed ones; do my prophets no harm."
 (1 Chronicles 16:21-23 and Psalm 105:14-16)

 O LORD God, do not reject your anointed one.
 Remember the great love promised to David your servant."
 (2 Chronicles 6:41-42) (David referring to himself as "anointed")